jamesrhester/PyFormatTransformer/nx_format_adapter.py.rst

 The following information details the link between canonical name and how the values are distributed in the HDF5 hierarchy.
-In general we can identify three ways of encoding names: (i) as single HDF5 paths, ending with a NeXus- defined name/attribute from a NeXus class (ii) those that are encoded structurally; (iii) those that are encoded within the values of other names.
+In general we can identify four ways of encoding values corresponding to a single
+name: (i) as unique HDF5 paths, ending with a NeXus- defined property/attribute from a NeXus class (ii) those that are encoded structurally (e.g. in the order or as parents); (iii) multiple values of a single NeXus property arising from multiple classes; (iv) those that are encoded within the value of a name.
 For the values that can be easily obtained by specifying a path, we provide a lookup table;
 structurally-encoded values can often be found by using special, pre-defined names.
 For the final type, we provide an additional function that should be applied to values found using the table.
 Note that such functions should not perform mathematical calculations as this is supposed to happen in the ontology.

 Lookup for canonical names
 --------------------------